 l) all of the above

-Of course the answer is “all of the above.”
+Of course, the answer is “all of the above.”
 To put the question another way: Who owns this topic?
 Every one of these fields has its legitimate claims.
 And it’s even more complicated than that.
 In each of these domains, psychedelics can be both useful and destructive depending on who uses them, how skillfully they are used, and even where they are used.

 Set and Setting, Both Personal and Cultural

-In trying to understand the tangled and conflicting views toward psychedelics, I find the phrase “set and setting” useful. phrase goes back at least to 1963 (Leary, Levine & Metzner).
-From a medical perspective, “set” (what is going on in patients’ minds, mindset) or “setting” (the influence of the location where the patients are when they take a drug) simply doesn’t for most medicines.
+In trying to understand the tangled and conflicting views toward psychedelics, I find the phrase “set and setting” useful.
+This phrase goes back at least to 1963 (Leary, Levine, & Metzner, 1963).
+From a medical perspective, “set” (what is going on in patients’ minds, mind-set) or “setting” (the influence of the location where the patients are when they take a drug) simply doesn’t matter for most medicines.
 To most medical doctors, when set and setting influenced patients’ reaction to psychedelics (i.e., interfered with it), that just proved that the drugs were unreliable.
 I find “set and setting” useful not only when we consider the effects on individuals but also on a wider scale as clues to socially established attitudes, official policies, and psychedelic constituencies.

 The Freudian Cesspool

-Why are psychedelics such a problem, more properly, such a quagmire of problems?
+Why are psychedelics such a problem, or more properly, such a quagmire of problems?
 It helps to start by identifying several historical points, then identifying today’s elements of controversy.
 Psychedelics were born into controversy.
 In the late 1940s and 1950s when psychedelics were first being investigated, psychology and the mental health professions were split between varieties of psychoanalysis and behavioral psychology.
 The former (largely Freudian but with other varieties contributing) saw the origins of mental problems other than organic ones as developing from childhood relations, which were largely hidden in each person’s unconscious.
 From this perspective, rational, realistic thinking occurred only in our normal, awake, conscious mindbody state.
-In Freudian theory, not only dreams but all other forms of thinking were flushed down into the Freudian cesspool of fear, lust, and aggression: the unconscious.
-Hypnosis, mediation, yoga, and other mindstates resided there too.
+In Freudian theory, not only dreams but also all other forms of thinking were flushed down into the Freudian cesspool of fear, lust, and aggression — : the unconscious.
+Hypnosis, mediation, yoga, and other mindstates resided there, too.
 Psychedelic experiences belonged in this cesspool.

 The Behavioral Black Box

 Behavioral psychology, on the other hand, said that who we are was the product of what behaviors we had been rewarded and punished for.
 Except for physiological problems such as brain tumors or injuries, the interior function of the human brain was “a black box” as behaviorists called it.
-It was constant and there was no need and no ability to look “inside.”
-As stunning as this ignorance seems to us today with our growing knowledge of the neurosciences, that was a powerful belief in the .
+It was constant, and there was no need and no ability to look “inside.”
+As stunning as this ignorance seems to us today with our fast-growing knowledge of the neurosciences, that was a powerful belief in the mid-twentieth century.
 Things that messed up the black box were interpreted as similar to brain damage or tumors, perhaps causing lesions in the brain.
 When psychedelics came along, this pigeonhole was waiting for them.

 The Psychiatric Pharmacopeia

-Along came tranquilizers such as Milltown and amphetamines, “uppers” and “energizers” “Mother’s Little Helper” as the title of a Rolling Stones song satirized them.
+Along came tranquilizers such as Milltown and amphetamines, “uppers” and “energizers,” “Mother’s Little Helper” as the title of a Rolling Stones song satirized them.
 Freudians and behaviorists didn’t take kindly to psychoactive drugs.
 “They didn’t cure underlying problems,” many psychoanalysts said, “They simply masked the symptoms.”
 To behaviorists, they mucked up internal processes and interfered with reinforcement and punishment.
 Like other psychoactive medicines, psychedelics were tarred with the same brush and seemed even worse.